h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 Next, we need to choose our **predictors**, or **x variable**, and our **response** or **y variable**.
 For the H2O-3 estimators, we do not use the actual data frame; instead, we use strings containing the name of the columns in our dataset.

 For our y variable, we will choose `DELINQUENT` because we want to predict whether or not a loan will default.
 For the x variable, we will choose all but four features.
-One is the feature that we will predict, and then `PREPAID` and `PREPAYMENT_PENALTY_MORTGAGE_FLAG` because they are clear indicators if a loan is or is not delinquent and we will not have the information at the time deciding whether to give a loan or not.
+One is the feature that we will predict, and then `PREPAID and PREPAYMENT_PENALTY_MORTGAGE_FLAG` because they are clear indicators if a loan is or is not delinquent.
+As well, it makes sense to remove them, given that in a real case scenario, we will not have that information when deciding whether to give a loan or not.
 In machine learning terms, introducing these types of features is called leakage.
 And lastly, `PRODUCT_TYPE` because that’s a constant value for every row, meaning all samples have the same value; therefore, this feature will not have any predictive value.

 There are several ways to choose your predictors, but for this tutorial, we will subtract the list in the variable `ignore` from all the names in our training set.